 , week of

-Common Core State Standards: Writing informative/explanatory texts to examine a topic and convey ideas and information clearly; reading closely what a text says explicitly and to make logical inferences from it;
+Common Core State Standards: Writing informative/explanatory texts to examine a topic and convey ideas and information clearly; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Writing narratives to develop real or imagined experiences or events; conducting short research projects that build knowledge about a topic; engaging effectively in a range of collaborative discussions.
+Common Core State Standards: Writing narratives to develop real or imagined experiences or events; conducting short research projects that build knowledge about a topic.

 When Microsoft founder Bill Gates speaks, people listen.
 So when he told this year’s graduates to read the book “The Better Angels of Our Nature,” it’s no surprise it went shooting up best seller lists.
 The book, written by Harvard psychology professor Steven Pinker, supports Gates’ views that people should dream bigger, think more positively and be a force for good.
 It’s “the most inspiring book I've ever read,” Gates said in a series of messages on Twitter.
 The phrase “the better angels of our nature” was first used by Abraham Lincoln in his first inaugural address as president.
 Everyone can be a force for good.
 And you can often do good by doing something you like.
 In the newspaper or online, find and closely read a story about an issue or problem that affects the community.
 Then think of a skill you have or something you like to do.
 Brainstorm a way to use your skill or interest to help address the issue.
 Think creatively and write out a plan for using your skill or interest for good.
 Share and discuss with friends — and put your plan to work!